Close

 Negative consequences are attached to a bench warrant being issued in your name.

 First, the police can arrest you during any ordinary interaction.
-For example, if you get pulled over for speeding, instead of driving away with a ticket, you’ll be arrested and leave in the back of a police car.
+For example, if you get pulled over for speeding, instead of driving away with a ticket, you’ll be arrested and leave the scene in the back of a police car.

 Second, your bail will likely be increased.
 In cases where you have missed multiple court dates, the court might deny bail entirely, and, upon arrest, you will have to stay in jail until your day in court.